Glossary

 highly parallelizable computation model.
 2. A computational pipeline

-composed of multiple stages connected by queues utilizing active queue
+composed of multiple stages connected by queues utilizing active

 time or other criteria where each stage is a thread pool.
 3. The only